serodriguez68/rails-antipatterns/README.md

  ```
 Despite being the _normalized_ approach to the problem, this code has some problems:

-* Adding this 2 'just one more extra little' models (`State` and `Category`) bring a ton of code with them: think about code in the models themselves, migrations, specs, factories.
+* Adding this 2 'little extra' models (`State` and `Category`) bring a ton of code with them: think about code in the models themselves, migrations, specs, factories, etc.
 * Very often this 'little' models do not even require a user interface because they are tightly coupled with application logic.
 Not even admins should be allowed to modify them.
-    * Think what will happen if an admin changes the name (or deletes) a state that has behavior tied to it in your code...
-Everything will break!
+    * Think what will happen if an admin changes the name (or deletes) a state that has behavior tied to it in your code... __Everything will break! __
     * You are better of not even allowing the change in the first place by not storing that in the DB.

 > Rule of thumb: If there is no user interface for adding, removing or managing data, there is no need for a model.
 A denormalized column populated by a hash or array of possible values is fine.